breaddaerb/ROLL/README.md

 -----

-## 🤝 About [ROLL Team]
+## 🤝 About [ROCK & ROLL Team]
-ROLL is a project jointly developed by Taotian Future Life Lab and Alibaba AI Engine Team, with a strong emphasis on pioneering the future of Reinforcement Learning (RL).
+ROLL is a project jointly developed by Taotian Future Living Lab and Alibaba AI Engine Team, with a strong emphasis on pioneering the future of Reinforcement Learning (RL).
 Our mission is to explore and shape innovative forms of future living powered by advanced RL technologies.
-If you are passionate about the future of RL and want to be part of its evolution, we warmly welcome you to join us!
-Learn more about the ROLL Team through our official channels below👇
+If you are passionate about the future of RL and want to be part of its evolution, we warmly welcome you to join us!👇

 <a href="./assets/roll_wechat.png" target="_blank">
   <img src="https://img.shields.io/badge/WeChat-green?logo=wechat" alt="WeChat QR">